PGCE PCET (Teacher Training)

 PGCE Post 16 (Post Graduate Certificate in Education)

 The course is offered as a part-time programme and intended for those interested in working in the Post Compulsory Education and Training (PCET) sector.
-Please be aware that the PGCE PCET is currently being updated in line with DfE changes to this teaching qualification.
-The new modules and module content may vary from the current information.
-The framework and end qualification will stay the same.

-This practical work-based course provides opportunities to develop professional understanding and knowledge through academic study, practice and critical reflection on your experiences.
-Trainees will need to be self-motivated and self-organised and to engage in online lecturers, work-based tasks and tutorials.
-Trainees will also need to work with peers and develop their practice through teaching observations.
-Assessment is therefore a blend of critically evaluated professional practice informed by formal academic tasks.
-This focus on creativity and innovation in the workplace supported by research and reflection is aimed at developing trainees’ careers as well as equipping them with the skills and attributes to develop high quality teaching and learning to their learners.
+Assessment is a blend of critically evaluated professional practice informed by formal academic tasks.
+This focus on creativity and innovation in the workplace supported by research and reflection is aimed at developing trainees’ careers as well as equipping them with the skills and attributes to develop high-quality teaching.

 Course content